mustafaozdemir27/NobetciEczaneApp/README.md

 # NobetciEczaneApp
-This application showing nearest pharmacy on duty in districtes of Edirne city and helping user for go to pharmacy location on map.
+This project showing to users nearest pharmacy on duty informations and helping to go with map directions.